Covenants

 “Now Sarai was barren; she had no child.”

-Whatever happens next in the story of Abram, we know that we have to pay attention to what happens with his beloved wife, Sarai.
+Whatever happens next in the story of Abram, we know that we have to pay attention to what happens with his beloved wife, Sarai, and the issue of her barrenness.

 And so, let’s keep that in the echo of our minds as we progress through the episodes of the life of Abraham and his sons as told in Genesis, beginning with his call from the Lord and moving into the tales of his children, grandchildren, and even their sons.
-One thing we will draw to the forefront of our mind, over and over, is how true the old saying is “the New is concealed in the Old, the Old revealed in the New.”
-We will see Jesus as we step through the rest of the stories of Genesis.
-For the New fulfills and completes the Old.
+One thing we will draw to the forefront of our mind, over and over, is how true the old saying is “the New is concealed in the Old, the Old is revealed in the New.”
+We will see Jesus often as we step through the rest of the stories of Genesis.

 Moreover, the gist of the story of salvation, and especially the stories of Genesis, is an exalted father (Abram’s name meaning in Hebrew) who deeply loves his only begotten son, and yet this beloved son must suffer to save humanity and all creation.
 This is the story we saw with Adam, this is the story of Noah, and this is the story we will see with Abraham and his sons.
 We shall see how profoundly the stories of Genesis are an allegory of Christ.
 The New fulfills the Old.